pomerium/documentation/content/docs/get-started/fundamentals/core/build-policies.md

 PPL allows administrators to express authorization policy in a high-level, declarative language that promotes safe, performant, fine-grained controls.

 You can think of it as coded instructions to tell Pomerium how authorization decisions are made for capturing all niche and edge-case scenarios.
-It’s as flexible as you want it to be!
+It's as flexible as you want it to be!

 ### How does PPL work?